-Eliminating waste throughout the medical device supply chain
+Eliminating scrap and waste throughout the medical device supply chain

-Helping Boston Scientific quantify the impact of digital inventory visibility on planning, sourcing, manufacturing, delivery, and sales
+Helping Boston Scientific quantify the impact of digital inventory visibility and cost a proof of concept

-Helping Boston Scientific quantify the impact of digital inventory visibility on planning, sourcing, manufacturing, delivery, and sales
+Helping Boston Scientific quantify the impact of digital inventory visibility and cost a proof of concept

 ---|---|---|